codedit334/Modude2-Awsome-Books/README.md

   - The use of linters helps to diagnose and fix technical issues, also linters can help teams achieve a more readable and consistent style, through the enforcement of its rules.

--Why use dynamic HTML:

-  - Using dynamic HTML Avoids writing repetetive code, thanks to JS loops.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/codedit334/Module1_Capstone-Project/blob/main/LICENSE) licensed.
+This project is [MIT](https://github.com/codedit334/Module2-Awsome-Books/blob/main/LICENSE) licensed.
 (Check the LICENSE file)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>